NaimJamalludin/ScrapMsiaData/README.md

 # Scrap Malaysia Data

-This project is intended to scrap iist of data from [Malaysia's Open Data](http://www.data.gov.my/data/en_US/dataset) into a markdown table for easy-viewing.
+This project is intended to scrap list of data from [Malaysia's Open Data](http://www.data.gov.my/data/en_US/dataset) into a markdown table for easy-viewing.

 However, I have not yet completed the project due to time constraints.